IAmNatch/raycast-wemo/README.md

-# Control your Wemo Devices from raycast!
+# Control your Wemo Devices from Raycast!

 ## Features